OpenStructures

 OpenStructures is an open source modular construction model based on a shared geometrical grid, called the OS grid.
 It was conceived by designer Thomas Lommée, and first demonstrated at the Z33, a house for contemporary art.
 According to Lommee, the OpenStructures project explores the possibility of a modular system where "everyone designs for everyone."
 OpenStructures is developing a database where anyone can share designs which are in turn available for download by the public.
 Each component design in the OS system will feature previously designed OS parts that were used to create it.
 In addition, each part will feature component designs that can be made from it.

 The OpenStructures model includes large and small scale manufacturers as well as craftsmen.
 They are invited to create their own designs according to the OS standard for sale on the market, which can in turn be fixed or disassembled at their end of life and made into new products.

 Grid

-The OpenStructures grid is built around a square of 40 × 40 mm and is scalable.
+The OpenStructures grid is built around a square of 40×40 mm and is scalable.
 The squares can be further subdivided or put together to form larger squares, without losing inter-compatibility.
-The image shows nine complete squares of each 40×40 mm put together.

 Designers use the OS grid to determine preferred dimensions, assembly points, and interconnecting diameters.
 This allows parts that were not originally from the same design to be used together in a new design.

+For example, the 10 mm OpenStructures grid may dictate preferred dimensions such as: